-- 1. It is prohibited to barge pots or tow boats for the purposes of hauling gear before, during, or after the fishery opening.
-Only operational vessels with functional conventional pot-pullers shall be used for transporting or fishing crab gear. - 2.
+- 1. It is prohibited to barge pots or tow boats for the purposes of hauling gear before, during, or after the fishery opening. - 2.
 Each boat shall have no more than 30 pots. - 3.
-All buoys must be tagged and marked with the vessel number of the boat fishing that gear. - 4.
-All boats must set their own gear at the beginning of the fishery and must pick up their own gear at the end of the fishery.
-During the fishery, not including the initial drop and final pick up, a boat may run up to two sets of gear as long as the registered owner or operator of that gear is on board the boat working the gear. - 5.
-The use of ground lines is not permitted during the summer fishery.

-6. All gear shall be removed from the water prior to the time of fishery closure, subject to two narrow exceptions.
+All buoys must be marked with the vessel number of the boat fishing that gear. - 4.
+All registered boats must set and pick their own registered gear. - 5.
+The use of ground lines is not permitted during the summer fishery. - 6.
+All gear shall be removed from the water prior to the time of fishery closure, subject to two narrow exceptions.
 First, if gear cannot be lifted from the water prior to closure because of a mechanical failure, fishers must immediately notify Enforcement.
 Enforcement will document any breakdown including any gear lifted from or remaining in the water.
-Another boat or Enforcement may lift the pots but the

-- gear may not be redeployed.
+Another boat or Enforcement may lift the pots but the gear may not be redeployed.
 Second, if winds are above 20 knots and it would be unsafe to transport the pots, the gear can remain in the water in non-fishing condition until it is safe to transport. - 7.
 Fishers shall not have crab on board a vessel while recovering pots after closure of the fishery. - 8.
-It is unlawful to have on board a vessel, purchase or attempt to sell a female crab or male crab less than 6.25 inches measure across the back in front of the horns. - 9.
-It is unlawful to have on board a vessel, purchase or attempt to sell soft crab. - 10.
+It is unlawful to have on board a vessel, purchase or attempt to sell a female crab or male crab less than 6.25 inches measure across the back in front of the horns.

+Suquamish Crab Regulation 24-131S crab 07/22/24

+- 9. It is unlawful to have on board a vessel, purchase or attempt to sell soft crab. - 10.
 There shall be no crab in transit to a buyer more than 4-hours after the close of a fishery. - 11.
 A different boat cannot engage in the harvest of another boat's registered pots and crab under any circumstances.
 If a boat breaks down, a different boat may help the fisher retrieve the gear at the end of the fishery. - 12.
 Pots cannot be pulled after a fishery closing time if crab is on board the vessel.
 Crabbers must report all pots left in the water after closing time to the Suquamish Fisheries Enforcement, head to port to sell crab catch, then plan on retrieving lost/ leftover gear.
 All crab pulled after closing time must be returned to the water at the pot location.